 With respect to the actions of the BCFD paramedics in the instant case, the Court held that there was possibly enough evidence to show simple negligence.
 However, the Court found that the evidence fell way short of the gross negligence threshold.
-In the Court’s view, there was simply no evidence to suggest that the BCFD paramedics made a deliberate or conscious choice not to help the deceased.
+In the Court’s view, there was no evidence to suggest that the BCFD paramedics made a deliberate or conscious choice not to help the deceased.

 Instead, the evidence showed that the paramedics promptly responded to the deceased’s 911 call, rendered immediate attention and treatment, and then got him to the hospital in under 10 minutes.
 Under those circumstances, the paramedics did not act with “reckless disregard” towards the health and well-being of the deceased.

-The plaintiffs argued that the paramedics were guilty of gross negligence because they failed to follow various state protocols for emergency medical services as well as BCFD procedures.
+The plaintiffs argued that the paramedics were guilty of gross negligence because they failed to follow various state protocols for emergency medical services and BCFD procedures.
 The Maryland high court soundly rejected this argument.
-In the majority’s view, the failure to follow protocol only supported a finding of simple negligence and not gross negligence.
+In the majority’s view, failing to follow protocol only supported a finding of simple negligence and not gross negligence.

 Finally, the Court acknowledged that its ruling was also guided by significant public policy implications.
 In the Court’s view, finding the BCFD paramedics guilty of gross negligence, in this case, would have a major chilling effect on the conduct of first responders.
 The Court noted that first responders provide vital services to the citizens of Maryland, and those services would be minimized if they were subject to liability and second-guessing.

 As a personal injury attorney, I am usually in favor of decisions that expand civil liability rather than restrict it.
 We have too many laws that restrict a jury’s ability to condemn and value negligent conduct.
 So, true to form I guess, I’m against it here.
 Why didn’t the paramedics do an EKG when they arrived on the scene?
 The mistake the jury found was the medics determined the man was a “Priority III” patient with non-emergent medical needs rather than as the Priority I heart attack patient risk.